+Assumption A1 ensures that the domain is sufficiently regular so that the scattering samples can adequately cover the domain.
+A simple example of such a domain is a hyperrectangle.
+Assumption A5 is satisfied by a constructive approach, as demonstrated in \citet{oates2019convergence} and in the synthetic example of \Cref{sec:example}.
+Assumption A8 requires that $X^0_l$ at each level used to construct the control functional is quasi uniform.
+This condition can be satisfied by space-filling designs such as quasi–Monte Carlo sequences, Latin hypercube sampling, or other low-discrepancy point sets.
+The rest of the assumptions ensure that the problem is well-defined.

-\begin{theorem} Suppose that the assumptions A1-8 hold and $X^1_l$ are i.i.d at each level, when $X^0_l$ are sufficiently dense, the upper bound of the variance of MLCF estimator is given by \begin{talign*} \mathbb{V}_{X^1_0,\ldots,X^1_L} [\MLCF[f]] \leq \sum_{l=0}^{L} \frac{(C_l m_l^{-\tau_l/d}\|f_l-f_{l-1}\|_{\H_+^l})^2}{n_l-m_l}, \end{talign*} where $\tau_l:=\text{min}\{a,b_l\}$ and $C_l$ is a constant independent of $f_l$, $f_{l-1}$ and data points. \end{theorem} The proof is provided in Appendix \ref{Append:ProofTheo1}.
-A1 can be generalised by following \citet{oates2019convergence}.
-A5 is satisfied by a constructive approach to ensure it holds as in \citet{oates2019convergence}.
-The mean-squared error of MLCF is $\text{MSE} (\MLCF[f])=\mathbb{E}_{X^1_0,\ldots,X^1_L}[(\MLCF[f]-\Pi[f])^2]=\mathbb{V}_{X^1_0,\ldots,X^1_L}[\MLCF[f]]+(\mathbb{E}_{X^1_0,\ldots,X^1_L}[\MLCF[f]]-\Pi[f])^2$.
+\begin{theorem} Suppose that the assumptions A1-8 hold and $X^1_l$ are i.i.d at each level, when $X^0_l$ are sufficiently dense, the upper bound of the variance of MLCF estimator is given by \begin{talign} \mathbb{V}_{X^1_0,\ldots,X^1_L} [\MLCF[f]] \leq \sum_{l=0}^{L} \frac{(r_l m_l^{-\tau_l/d}\|f_l-f_{l-1}\|_{\mathcal{H}_+^l})^2}{n_l-m_l}, \end{talign} where $\tau_l:=\text{min}\{a,b_l\}$ and $r_l$ is a constant independent of $f_l$, $f_{l-1}$ and data points. \end{theorem} The proof is provided in Appendix \ref{Append:ProofTheo1}.
+Here, `sufficiently dense' means that the fill distance is less than a certain threshold.
+This condition is common in scattered data approximation theory \citep{wendland2004scattered}.
+The mean squared error of MLCF is $\text{MSE} (\MLCF[f])=\mathbb{E}_{X^1_0,\ldots,X^1_L}[(\MLCF[f]-\Pi[f])^2]=\mathbb{V}_{X^1_0,\ldots,X^1_L}[\MLCF[f]]+(\mathbb{E}_{X^1_0,\ldots,X^1_L}[\MLCF[f]]-\Pi[f])^2$.
 Since MLCF is an unbiased estimator, $\text{MSE} (\MLCF[f])=\mathbb{V}[\MLCF[f]]$.
 If we assume that the proportion $m_l/n_l$ is the same at all levels, then at each level, the convergence rate is $\mathcal{O}(n^{(-\tau_l/d)-1/2})$.
 Compare to the convergence rate of MLMC at each level, which is $\mathcal{O}(n^{-1/2})$, the convergence rate of MLCF is faster.
-The theoretical results show that MLCF tends to converge fast when the dimension is not very large and the integrand and the density are smooth.
+The theoretical results show that MLCF converges fast when the dimensionality is small or moderate and both the integrand and the density are smooth.